caderob/hacker-cheatsheet/01 Information Gathering/02 Active Information Gathering/03 Port Scanning with Nmap.md

 ># =====================================
 >```

-Lab 1 - Which host has port 25 open?
+Lab 1 - Start Walk Through Exercises in VM Group 1, use Nmap to conduct a SYN stealth scan of your target IP range, and save the output to a file.
+Use grep to show machines that are online.
+Which host has port 25 open?
+Use 50 as the third IP octet instead of your dynamically assigned IP when submitting the answer.
 >``` shell
 ># Using nmap to perform a network sweep
 >kali@kali:~$ sudo nmap -sS 192.168.135.1-254 -oG syn-scan.txt